maorkn/CoSMIC-side-kick/README.md

 This repository contains a small Python pipeline that:

-- scans a directory of MAG assemblies (PacBio long-read, one MAG per fasta(.gz) file),
+- scans a directory of MAG assemblies (PacBio long-read, one MAG per fasta(.gz) file; each file can contain many contigs belonging to that MAG),
 - uses **Barrnap** to extract 16S and 18S rRNA sequences from each MAG,
 - creates a CSV mapping rRNA sequences back to their MAG,
 - takes a metabarcoding CSV (full-length 16S/18S with per-sample relative abundances),